A proposal to improve the accuracy of cosmological observables and address the Hubble tension problem: Cosmic components with a time-dependent EoS parameter: The case for dark energy

+Furthermore, the evaluation of $H_0$ in indirect observations (see e.g., \citet{DiValentino2021}) requires two steps.
+First, measurements of observables refer to a specific cosmic time, for example, the time when the CMB was emitted.
+Then, the implication of the measurement is extrapolated to redshift zero (see e.g., \citet{Alam2021}), which is performed by assuming a specific cosmological model, for example, $\Lambda$CDM for the Planck-based $H_0$.
+Extrapolated quantities, such as the value of $H_0$, {are bound to} this specific cosmological model, used in the extrapolation.
+In turn, this \qn{concordance value for $H_0$} implies respective \qn{concordance EDs,} the values for the initial energy densities, {and vice versa}.

+However, it is important to stress that this extrapolation step is not required for {direct} measurements of $H_0$, for example, in the local Universe.
+Thus, these measurements are not sensitive to the choice of a specific cosmological model.

-Now, the issue of extrapolation becomes critical, once we consider models with time-dependent \acidx{EOS} parameter, such as a DE component, which is often used in the analysis of cosmological observations to examine DE candidates with a time-dependent \acidx{EOS} parameter, and to compare it to a cosmological constant.
-In this case, the freedom in the order of the integrations, which we have for $\Lambda$CDM, leads to inconsistent results when applied to such models.
-Therefore, we want to set up a general rule, illustrated in Fig.~\ref{fig:intForwardBackward}, how to compute the initial energy densities for components with time-dependent \acidx{EOS} parameter via integration of the energy conservation equation \eqref{eq:EQeconsnbgH0}, in order to solve the Friedmann equation \eqref{eq:EQfriedmannLCDMnbgLCDM}, such that the calculations lead to consistent results.
+Now, we set up a general rule, illustrated in Fig.~\ref{fig:intForwardBackward}, how to compute the expansion history for components with time-dependent EoS parameter via integration of the energy conservation equation \eqref{eq:EQeconsnbgH0}, in order to solve the Friedmann equation \eqref{eq:EQfriedmannLCDMnbgLCDM}, such that the calculations are in agreement with the observed CMB spectra and lead to consistent results for the expansion history.

-For example, when we apply the CMB-based determination of $H_0$, it is the time of recombination $a_\text{rec}$ (referred to as "CMB measurement" in the illustration), which shall be the "starting point" of the integration of Eq.~\eqref{eq:EQeconsnbgH0}: backward integration to get the energy densities before $a_\text{rec}$, all the way back to the very early Universe, and forward integration to get the energy densities at all later times past $a_\text{rec}$.
-On the other hand, if we choose a value of $H_0$ determined by observations of the local Universe, when we may assume $z \approx 0$, then the starting point is the present, and the integration of the energy densities is performed backward in time.
+When we apply the CMB-based determination of $H_0$, it is the time of recombination $a_\text{rec}$ (referred to as \q{CMB measurement} in the illustration), which shall be the starting point of the integration of Eq.~\eqref{eq:EQeconsnbgH0}: backward integration to get the energy densities prior to $a_\text{rec}$, all the way back to the very early Universe, and forward integration to get the energy densities at all later times past $a_\text{rec}$.
+On the other hand, if we choose a value of $H_0$ determined by observations of the local Universe, when we may assume $z \approx 0$, then the starting point for the integration is the present, and the integration of the energy densities is performed backward-in-time.